 Do you love babywearing and want to know more about it, or be able to support others with their sling use?
 Then a training course could be just what you need!

-The Building Bonds Project is going strong with the recent grant from the National Lottery (providing access to babywearing support and high quality carriers to families in need) - I remain very involved with this, and I am always happy to offer advice and guidance from my experience - please feel free to get in touch with queries.
+The Building Bonds Project is going strong with the recent grant from the National Lottery (providing access to babywearing support and high quality carriers to families in need) - I remain very involved with this, and I am always happy to offer advice and guidance from my experience - please feel free to contact the Project with queries.

 This is open to everyone, and can be completed at your leisure.
 There are short tests of your knowledge as you proceed through the course and a final assessment to complete the course for a certificate of online learning.